stefanmintert/ep_xmlexport/README.md

 #### Message body

-TODO: Provide a DTD/Schema for XML format
+The plug-in produces well-formed XML.

+You have the choice of exporting generic EPL XML or non-generic EPL XML.
+What does this mean?

+##### Generic EPL XML (default)

+The generic export mode simply translates every line of pad content into a `line` element in XML, and every pad attribute into an `attribute` element in XML. `attribute` *elements* carry `key` and `value` XML *attributes*.
+(Don't get confused: EPL attributes are transformed to XML elements named "attribute"; their key/values are transformed to XML attributes.)

+You can validate the generic EPL XML against the [epl.dtd](epl.dtd).

+##### Non-generic EPL XML

-Note: The XML format changes if output control parameters are set to `true`.
-A detailed description will follow.
+The XML format changes if at least one of the output control parameters are set to `true`.
+How the format changes is described for each of the control paramaters, see above.

+There's no DTD or schema for non-generic EPL XML.
+Why?
+Because the XML format changes with every new plug-in that introduces a new line marker.